cariaso/LocalS3Repo/README.md

-LocalS3Repo modified to work with MediaWiki 1.23 and CloudFront CDN.
+LocalS3Repo modified to work with MediaWiki 1.23, CloudFront CDN, and rotating IAM keys

 Mike Cariaso - cariaso at snpedia dot com